product background

 Shipping & Delivery

-· Free shipping on US orders above $79 and on orders above $99 to Mexico and Canada
+· Free shipping above $79 and on all subscription orders

 · Ships within 1-3 days from Brooklyn, New York